ricab/scope_guard/README.md

 Note: to obtain more output (e.g. because there was a failure), the command `make test` can be replaced with `VERBOSE=1 make test_verbose`.
-This shows the command lines used in compilation tests, as well as the test output.
+This shows the command lines used in compilation tests, as well as detailed test output.